 Table IV.
-Downloaded by TASHKENT UNIVERS SITY OF INFORMATIC ON TECHNOLOGIES.
-IMDS 116,8 116,8 1604 Author (year) Title Research area Methodology Findings (author's point of views) Huang et al. (2012) RFID-enabled product-service system for automotive part and accessory manufacturing alliances Automotive parts and assembly Case studies Research continued from Huang et al. (2010) on SMEs.
+1604 IMDS 116,8 1604 Author (year) Title Research area Methodology Findings (author's point of views) Huang et al (2012) RFID-enabled product-service system for automotive part and accessory manufacturing alliances Automotive parts and assembly Case studies Research continued from Huang et al. (2010) on SMEs.
 The three key problems of RFID (cost, risk and commitment) can be resolved through the time consuming but applicable system, AUTOPS.
-This system will be helpful to utilize RFID properties, e.g. time traceability and visibility Dai et al. (2012) Radio frequency identification-enabled real-time manufacturing execution system: a case study in an automotive part manufacturer Automotive engine valve manufacturer Case study RFID real-time data helps companies to integrate manufacturing through ERP concludes that RFID is not only suitable for Powell and Skjelstad (2012) RFID for the extended lean enterprise Dairy foods manufacturers and doors manufacturers Case study A conceptual model is first built through detailed literature review and then validated through case studies.
-The findings confirm that RFID is very helpful for lean implementation because of its Qu et al. (2013) RFID-enabled smart assembly workshop management system Automobile workshop management, automobile assembly line Case study Pilot of laboratory version of system track control abuttes Study based on next generation of RFID-based lean manufacturing, focused on filling the gap in area of material handling operations in real-time lean control Examines RFID in lean control and a smart management tool providing real-time infrastructure for small processes A limitation is that the proposed system is a laboratory version and does not provide an adaptive production plan or 3D visible leading plan (continued)
+This system will be helpful to utilize RFID intervention.
+Dai et al. (2012) Radio frequency identification-enabled real-time manufacturing execution system: a case study in an automotive part manufacturer Automotive engine valve manufacturer Case study Case study of RFID implementation in an SME Case study of RFID implementation in an SME RFID real-time data helps companies to integrate manufacturing through ERP Concludes that RFID is not only suitable for large structures but is also helbful in SMFs Powell and Skjelstad (2012) RFID for the extended lean enterprise Dairy foods manufacturers and doors manufacturers Case study A conceptual model is first built through detailed literature review and then validated through detailed studies.
+The findings confirm that RFID is very helpful for lean implementation because of its Qu et al. (2013) RFID-enabled smart assembly workshop management system Automobile workshop management, automobile assembly line Case study Pilot of laboratory version of system utack control abutues Study based on next generation of RFD-based lean manufacturing, focused on filling the gap in area of material handling operations in real-time lean control Examines RFID in lean control and a smart management tool providing real-time infrastructure for small processes A limitation is that the proposed system is a laboratory version and does not provide an adaptive production plan or 3D visible leading plan (continued)